- What is SATV?

-Anyone who lives or works in Salem, non-profit organizations, and other organizations located in Salem, full time Salem State University students, businesses located in Salem.
+Anyone who lives in Salem, non profit organizations and other organizations located in Salem, full time Salem State students, businesses located in Salem.

 Producing a show for an SATV channel begins with joining SATV as a member and taking our free classes.
 Throughout these class sessions, members can become certified Public access equipment users.
 The classes cover the basic elements of TV production: camera operation, lighting, audio, directing, video switching, field shooting, editing, and more.
 The classes, channel time, and use of SATV equipment are free for members working on projects through SATV.

 There is no cost to use SATV’s facilities or field equipment for active SATV members.
-Members only have to purchase their own SD cards, DVDs, DV tapes, hard drives, etc. (Hard drive space is available for members in Edit bays, but members are allowed to purchase their own hard drives and store their projects.
-Once completed, all projects must be aired on one of SATV’s channels.)
+Members only have to purchase their own sd cards, dvds, dv tapes, hard drives etc. (Hard drive space is available for members in Edit bays, but members are allowed to purchase their own hard drives and store their projects.
+Once completed all projects must be aired on one of SATV channels.)